-AHA findings suggest that less than 40 percent of adults receive CPR from a layperson.
-Out of these, only 12 percent have AED administered before the arrival of emergency medical services.
-Whenever resuscitation attempts fail, the rescuer should administer epinephrine.
-This provision also applies to victims with non-shockable rhythms.
+The American Heart Association findings suggest that less than 40 percent of adults receive CPR from a layperson.
+Out of these, only 12 percent have an Automated External Defibrillator administered before the arrival of emergency medical services.
+Therefore, whenever resuscitation attempts fail, the rescuer should administer epinephrine.
+This provision also applies to pediatric patients with non-shockable rhythms.

-Activate emergency response: When someone collapses and isn’t responsive, shout for help.
-If more than one person present, let one person dial emergency response (911) while the other starts CPR.
-Request for an AED device to be availed immediately.
+When someone collapses and isn't responsive, shout for help.
+If more than one person is present, let one person dial emergency response (911) while the other starts CPR.
+Request for an Automated External Defibrillator device to be availed immediately.

 Most often, cardiac arrest strikes without warning signs.
 The signs of cardiac arrest are loss of responsiveness and lack of normal breathing.
 When a victim collapses, it should take a health provider a few seconds to check for breathing and a pulse.

-The AHA recognizes that it is difficult for non-medical professionals to detect a pulse.
-The risk of causing harm to the victim is very low.
-For this reason, if the victim doesn’t have a pulse or you aren’t sure, begin CPR immediately.
+The American Heart Association recognizes that it is difficult for non-medical professionals to detect a pulse.
+Therefore, the risk of causing harm to the victim is very low.
+For this reason, if the pediatric patient doesn't have a pulse or you aren't sure, begin CPR immediately.
 Chest compressions do not harm the victim if they are not indeed experiencing cardiac arrest.

-Provide high-quality CPR: According to the AHA 2020 guidelines, for a rescuer to give high-quality CPR, they should focus on the following:
+According to the American Heart Association guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, for a rescuer to give high-quality CPR, they should focus on the following:

 - The required rate and depth of chest compressions.
 Locate the center of the chest and push hard enough to achieve the recommended depth.
-For adults, using the heels of your hand with fingers interlocked while children and infants require less pressure, as we will see later.
+For adults, use the heels of your hand with fingers interlocked, while pediatric patients and infants require less pressure.

-- The pressure and depth of chest compressions differ in adults and children.
+- The pressure and depth of chest compressions differ in adults and pediatric patients.
 Rescuers should, therefore, apply the required pressure, which is enough to maintain blood circulation.

 - Ensure there are minimum interruptions between the compressions.
 You should do the compressions interchanging whenever the compressor every two minutes or if fatigued.
 It will help if you avoid excessive ventilation.
-The ventilation should be at the rate of 2:30 (30 chest compressions should follow each two ventilation sessions).
+The ventilation should be at 30:2 (30 chest compressions should follow each two ventilation sessions).

-Defibrillation: For better results, use the AED as soon as it is available.
-Research findings do not support the use of double defibrillation which makes use of two defibrillators simultaneously.
+For better results, use the Automated External Defibrillator as soon as it is available.
+Research findings do not support double defibrillation, which uses two defibrillators simultaneously.

-Pediatric CPR: The same findings apply for pediatric and adult CPR, which emphasize the provision of high-quality CPR.
-For high-quality CPR, AHA recommends:
+The same findings apply to pediatric BLS algorithm and adult CPR, emphasizing the provision of high-quality CPR.
+For high-quality CPR, American Heart Association recommends: